 One of only 12 UNESCO Natural World Heritage sites in Australia, Purnululu National Park covers almost 240,000 hectares of remote wilderness and includes the Bungle Bungle Range, a spectacular landscape of sculptured rocks and sandstone towers.
-Your local guide will take you back to a time where the Aboriginal people lived here for some 40,000 years.
+Your guide will take you back to a time where the Aboriginal people lived here for some 40,000 years.
 Learn about bush-tucker, Aboriginal customs and the many reasons why Purnululu is World Heritage listed.
 Immerse yourself in the spirit of this ancient place.
 Bungle Bungle Guided Tours is an Accredited Tourism Business and offers a unique experience, providing guided walking tours with an Aboriginal perspective of the World Heritage listed Purnululu National Park.
-Locally owned, we aim to employ local Aboriginal guides who share their culture with visitors whilst on tour.
+Locally owned, our experienced guides showcase the cultural significance and history of the Bungle Bungle.

 We provide sunblock, refreshments and meals (as noted) and water to refill water bottles.

 Stay the night in the Bungles

 With exquisite starry skies above – why not stay the night at the Bungle Bungle Savannah Lodge?
 Situated at the southern end of Purnululu in Savannah grassland, the lodge has a freshwater swimming pool and an open air dining deck as well as indoor dining room.

 Accommodation in a spacious private ensuite cabin with 3 course dinner and cooked breakfast is from $297pp.
 Departure in the morning is at 7am or 10am.